mvanack/PDSB-Project/README.md

 The animal GPS location data can also be uploaded for visualization.
 These files can be in .kml format.

-The tools that are used now or will be in the future are the followin
+The tools that are used now or will be in the future are the following:

 1.)
 Circuitscape to produce current density maps.
 2.)
 GDAL to load and access the raster files and Matplotlib to visualize the map.